 Sign in or Sign up:

-Sign-in into your Botmock account.
-If you don't have an account, you can sign up for a FREE 15-day trial with Botmock here.
+Sign in or Sign up: Sign in into your Botmock account.
+If you don't have an account, you can sign up for a completely free account here!
 It will only take a few minutes and you will be all set.

 1. Creating your first project